End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Conclusion

 \section{Conclusion}

-We observed that in the entropy balancing framework, the base weights provide an extra degree of freedom to optimize the accuracy of causal inference.
-We propose end-to-end balancing (E2B) as a technique to learn the base weight such that they directly improve the accuracy of causal inference using end-to-end optimization.
-In our theoretical analysis we find the quantity that E2B weights are approximating and discuss E2B's statistical consistency.
-Using synthetic and real-world data, we show that our proposed algorithm outperforms the entropy balancing in terms of causal inference accuracy.
+We observe that, in the entropy balancing framework, the base weights provide an extra degree of freedom to optimize the accuracy of causal inference.
+We propose end-to-end balancing (E2B) as a technique to learn the base weights such that they directly improve the accuracy of causal inference using end-to-end optimization.
+In our theoretical analysis we find that E2B weights are approximating Generalized Stable Weights and discuss E2B's statistical consistency.
+Using synthetic and real-world data, we show that our proposed algorithm outperforms entropy balancing in terms of causal inference accuracy.